technicallyjosh/easy-params/README.md

       --config string   config file (default is $HOME/.ezparams.yaml) -h, --help            help for ezparams
   -l, --local-time      convert UTC to local time (default true)
-      --region string   AWS Region to use
+      --region string   AWS region to use
-      --version         Show version
+      --version         show version

 Use "ezparams [command] --help" for more information about a command.
 ```